Luminoid/blog/source/_posts/Terminal-Emulator-Comparison-2026.md

 **Strengths:**
 - Exceptional rendering performance on par with Alacritty
-- Native macOS experience (AppKit, not custom chrome)
+- Native macOS experience (AppKit, not custom chrome), including system-aware native scrollbars (1.3)
 - Simplest config format -- easy to learn, easy to share
-- Built-in splits without tmux
+- Built-in splits without tmux, with drag handles to tear them into tabs/windows (1.3)
+- Scrollback search with `⌘F` (1.3) and OSC 133 click-to-position prompt (1.3)
 - Large bundled theme collection
-- Active, rapid development
+- Active, rapid development; "Set as Default Terminal App" landed in 1.3

 **Weaknesses:**
 - No Windows support
 - No profiles (one global config)
 - Younger than alternatives -- some edge cases may not be handled yet

+**Linux:** in addition to Homebrew, Ghostty is now in the Ubuntu 26.04 official repos (`apt install ghostty`).

 **Best for**: macOS developers who want speed without sacrificing native UX.
 If you care about your terminal feeling like a "real Mac app" and want sub-millisecond rendering, this is the one.